solder button

 The Split Ring

 Turntables require some form of reversing.
-The first drawing depicts a turntable that uses a split ring to effect the reversing function.
+The first drawing depicts a turntable that uses a split ring to affect the reversing function.
 The split ring could a split ring rail around the pit.
 Or it could be split rings located under the turntable.

 Note the yellow zones shown on the split ring.
 This is the disadvantage of the split ring approach.
 You need a dead zone represented by the yellow sections.
 No working stall tracks can be placed across from the yellow zones.
 The width of your dead zone is determined by the width of your split ring pick-up.
 Your dead zone may be one to perhaps three tracks wide.
 If you are planning a roundhouse that is a semi circle or larger, you can not use the split ring approach.